 One feature we enjoy is the remote start.
 You can use the FordPass app or the remote to start the vehicle.
 On cold mornings, it really helps, especially with the seat warmers!

 Lastly, the truck has 400-watt power inverter.
 We are glad to have it for charging a laptop while on the road.
-We might be able to power an air compressor while on the road.
-Gonna have to test that out later.
+We use that often for getting blog articles written or pictures edited while the other person is driving.

 Our Modifications to the F-150